sebam2k4/exam-platform-angularjs/readme.md

 ### Deployment

 The application has been deployed to GitHub Pages from gh-pages branch.
+This required few changes to be made on the gh-pages branch for the deployed application to work correctly.

+1. Changed all absolute paths in html to relative paths.
+2. Updated the base tag in index.html to the repository's name.
+3. Added a 404.html page to force redirecting to homepage on page refresh and page not found.

 ## Testing